-- 12.1 Where unmet needs have been identified for a child/ young person utilising the Right Help Right Time (RHRT) model or other local system but there is no evidence of a significant risk, the DSL will add the child/young person to their records of children with a safeguarding vulnerability, and support school staff to deliver an appropriate Early Help Response. - 12.2 In the first instance the child/young person will be enabled through the Signs of Safety and Wellbeing practice framework or similar procedures in non-Birmingham schools to express their lived experience.
+- 12.1 Where unmet needs have been identified for a child/ young person utilising the Right Help Right Time (RHRT) model but there is no evidence of a significant risk, the DSL will add the child/young person to our records of children with a safeguarding vulnerability, and support school staff to deliver an appropriate Early Help response. - 12.2 In the first instance the child/young person will be enabled through the Signs of Safety and Wellbeing practice framework to express their lived experience.
 This will be documented in an appropriate format such as the '3 Houses' and added to the child's file.
-At this stage, simple reasonable adjustments within the educational setting may be all that is needed to address the unmet needs and after a review the child/young person may then be removed from the children with a safeguarding vulnerability list.

-- 12.3 Should the lived experience of the child and professional opinion of the DSL indicate that a wider Early Help response is required in order to meet the unmet safeguarding need, the DSL will develop a school-focused action plan with the child/young person and parent/carer as appropriate, utilising the Signs of Safety and Wellbeing practice framework and the 3 columns of the Early Help conversation log or similar model in a non-Birmingham school.
+At this stage, simple reasonable adjustments within the educational setting may be all that is needed to address the unmet needs and after review the child/young person may then be removed from the children with a safeguarding vulnerability list. - 12.3 Should the lived experience of the child and professional opinion of the DSL indicate that a wider Early Help response is required in order to meet the unmet safeguarding need, the DSL will develop a school-focused action plan with the child/young person and parent/carer as appropriate, utilising the Signs of Safety and Wellbeing practice framework and the 3 columns of the Early Help conversation log.
 This school-focused plan will then be regularly reviewed and updated to record progress towards the goals until the unmet safeguarding needs have been addressed.
 Once all unmet safeguarding needs have been addressed, the child can be removed from the Children with a safeguarding vulnerability list. - 12.4 Should the professional opinion of the DSL indicate that a multi-agency Early Help response is required in order to meet the unmet safeguarding need, the DSL will generally lead on liaising with other agencies and setting up an Early Help Assessment and an Our Family Plan and register these documents with the Early Help Support Team.
-This multi-agency plan will then be reviewed regularly, and progress updated towards the goals until the unmet safeguarding needs have been addressed. - 12.5 Should the DSL feel that a Think Family or Social Care response is needed to meet the unmet safeguarding need; the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required. - 12.6 The DSL will then oversee the agreed intervention from the school as part of the multiagency safeguarding response and ongoing school focused support.
+This multi-agency plan will then be reviewed regularly and progress updated towards the goals until the unmet safeguarding needs have been addressed.

+- 12.5 Should the DSL feel that a Think Family or Social Care response is needed to meet the unmet safeguarding need; the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required. - 12.6 The DSL will then oversee the agreed intervention from school as part of the multiagency safeguarding response and ongoing school focused support.
 See Part 2 Key procedures.